isomerpages/ncss-pc/_who-we-are/milestones.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="President Tharman Shanmugaratnam" src="/images/PC_Launch.jpg">
 </div>
-<p>President Tharman Shanmugaratnam launched PC2024 during his visit to CampusImpact,
+<p>President Tharman Shanmugaratnam launched President’s Challenge 2024 during
-a social service agency dedicated to supporting disadvantaged youths and their families.
-Aligned with the President’s Challenge mission to sustain purpose and impact, PC2024 aims to uplift families and individuals in need by forging partnerships across the community, public, and private sectors.
-PC2024 seeks to catalyse meaningful transformations, promote volunteerism, and advocate for diversity.</p>
+his visit to CampusImpact, a social service agency dedicated to supporting disadvantaged youths and their families.
+Aligned with the President’s Challenge mission to sustain purpose and impact, President’s Challenge 2024 aims to uplift families and individuals in need by forging partnerships across the community, public, and private sectors.
+President’s Challenge 2024 seeks to catalyse meaningful transformations, promote volunteerism, and advocate for diversity.</p>
 <p>Under President Tharman’s leadership, the President’s Challenge will evolve
 to refocus on achieving sustained social impact, particularly in enabling people of all abilities and backgrounds to realise their potential.
 The